Gloria Han, Receptionist

 Dr. Hrabowych, Family Doctor

-Dr. Alex Hrabowych is the new family doctor here at the Health and Wellness Centre.
-She grew up in Manitoba, but moved to Toronto to complete her residency training.
-She has special interests in trans health, sexual medicine, and skin conditions.
+Dr. Alex Hrabowych is the family doctor at the Health and Wellness Centre.
+She grew up in Manitoba, but moved to Toronto to complete her residency training and decided to stick around!
+She has special interests in sexual health, trans health, mental health, and skin conditions.
 These interests mean that she is comfortable in providing some unique services such as wart treatment, acne treatment, intrauterine device (IUD) insertion, and hormonal therapy for trans patients.
-Of course, she'll see you for all your other health concerns too!
-Dr Hrabowych is excited to be working with OCAD students.
+She also works closely with our psychiatrist and counselors to provide care for common mental health conditions.
+Of course, she'll see you for all your other health concerns too.
 When not in the clinic, she can often be spotted exploring the different neighbourhoods of Toronto.
-Her pastimes include cheering on the Raptors, playing tennis, cooking, and binge-watching Netflix specials.
+Her pastimes include cheering on the Raptors, playing soccer, running, and binge-watching Netflix specials.

 Dr. Chandler, Psychiatrist